American Mafia: The RICO Act

+21st century

-In the 21st century, the Mafia has continued to be involved in a broad spectrum of illegal activities.
-These include murder, extortion, corruption of public officials, gambling, infiltration of legitimate businesses, labor racketeering, loan sharking, tax fraud schemes and stock manipulation schemes.
+In the millennium, the Mafia has continued to be involved in a broad spectrum of illegal activities.
+These include murder, extortion, corruption of public officials, gambling, infiltration of legitimate businesses, labor racketeering, loansharking, tax fraud schemes and stock-manipulation schemes.
 Although the Mafia used to be nationwide, today most of its activities are confined to the Northeast and Chicago.
 While other criminal organizations such as the Russian Mafia, Chinese Triads, Mexican drug cartels and others have all grabbed a share of criminal activities, the Mafia continues to be the dominant criminal organization in these regions, partly due to its strict hierarchical structure.
 Law enforcement is concerned with the possible resurgence of the Mafia as it regroups from the turmoil of the 1990s, although FBI and local law enforcement agencies now focus more on homeland security and less on organized crime since the September 11 attacks.
 To avoid FBI attention and prosecution, the modern Mafia also outsources much of its work to other criminal groups, such as motorcycle gangs.
+In the case of the killing of mob associate Sylvester Zottola on October 4, 2018 and attempted shooting of his son Salvatore Zottola, a Bloods gang leader named Bushawn Shelton was one of those hired for the hit.